 We present our main technical contribution, a theory of contextual preorders and (step-indexed) logical relations in the framework of higher-order abstract GSOS.
 To ensure a convenient calculus of relations, we work under the following global assumptions:

-\begin{assumptions} We hereafter fix $\C$ to be a category such that: (1)~$\C$ is complete, (2)~$\C$ has finite coproducts, (3)~$\C$ is well-powered, (4)~monomorphisms are stable under finite coproducts, and (5)~strong epimorphisms are stable under pullback: for every pullback square $\ol{e}\cdot f = \ol{f}\cdot e$\sgnote{Does not really look like a square.}, if $e$ is strongly epic then so is $\ol{e}$. \end{assumptions} Since $\C$ is complete and well-powered, every morphism $f$ admits a (strong epi, mono)-factorization $f=m\cdot e$~\cite[Prop.~4.4.3]{borceux94}.
+\begin{assumptions} We hereafter fix $\C$ to be a category such that: (1)~$\C$ is complete, (2)~$\C$ has finite coproducts, (3)~$\C$ is well-powered, (4)~monomorphisms are stable under finite coproducts, and (5)~strong epimorphisms are stable under pullbacks. \end{assumptions}

+\begin{remark} \begin{enumerate} \item Recall that an epimorphism $e$ is \emph{strong} if for every commutative square $g\cdot e = m\cdot f$ with $m$ monic, there exists $d$ such that $f=d\cdot e$ and $g=m\cdot d$.
+Condition (5) means that for every pullback square $e\cdot \ol{f} = f\cdot \ol{e}$, if $e$ is strongly epic, then so is $\ol{e}$. \item Since $\C$ is complete and well-powered, every morphism $f$ admits a (strong epi, mono)-factorization $f=m\cdot e$~\cite[Prop.~4.4.3]{borceux94}.
 The subobject represented by $m$ is called the \emph{image} of $f$.
-All our results can be extended to arbitrary proper factorization systems~\cite{ahs90}.
+All our results can be extended to arbitrary proper factorization systems~\cite{ahs90}. \end{enumerate} \end{remark}

 \begin{example} Categories satisfying our assumptions include the category $\Set$ of sets and functions, the category $\Set^{\D}$ of (covariant) presheaves on a small category $\D$ and natural transformations, and the categories of posets and monotone maps, nominal sets and equivariant maps, and metric spaces and non-expansive maps. \end{example}